ev0clu/rock-paper-scissors/README.md

 # **Project: Rock Paper Scissors Game**

-In this project, a simple rock paper scissors game has built with javascript.
+In this project, a simple rock paper scissors game has built.

 ### Demo: [Link](https://ev0clu.github.io/rock-paper-scissors/)

-## Description

-The task was to create a simple game with javascript.

 ## Features
 - Player vs Computer
+- It can be played in browser console

 ### Layout